Complete rules

 The following changes take place immediately after the First Conquest and take effect before the next player moves:

-the First Conqueror) and the other player is called the Second Ally.
-The pieces within the Unstable Alliance are friendly in status towards each other; i.e. they
+player is called the Unstable Ally.
+The pieces within the Unstable Alliance are friendly in status towards each other; i.e. they cannot capture other pieces within the

 2. Either a Princess or a Prince (whichever was not chosen in the Assembly) is placed on an empty square by the First Ally within her Kingdom.
 In the very unlikely event of an empty